-The second report in the series, The 100 Most Overpaid CEOs: Are Fund Managers Asleep at the Wheel? highlights the forces behind disproportionate pay and the fund managers who continue to approve these pay packages.
+The third report in the series, The 100 Most Overpaid CEOs: Are Fund Managers Asleep at the Wheel? highlights the forces behind disproportionate pay and the fund managers who continue to approve these pay packages.

 Watch the Webinar Recording

 According to the Economic Policy Institute, “CEO pay grew an astounding 943% over the past 37 years, greatly outpacing the

 growth in the cost of living, the productivity of the economy, and the stock market, disproving the claim that the growth in CEO pay reflects the ‘performance’ of the company, the value of its stock, or the ability of the CEO to do anything but disproportionately raise the amount of his pay.”

 For the past two years we have highlighted the 100 most overpaid CEOs of S&P 500 companies, and the votes of large shareholders, including mutual funds and pension funds on their pay packages.

 What has changed since the first report?
 Not much.
 Executive pay has continued to increase.
 Although mutual funds and pension funds are doing better at exercising their fiduciary responsibility by more frequently voting their proxies against some of the most outrageous CEO pay packages.
 Of the mutual funds with the largest changes in voting habits from last year, all of them opposed more of the pay packages than they had the prior year.

 As we noted in our prior reports, the system in place to govern corporations has failed in the area of executive compensation.
 Like all the best governance systems, corporate governance relies on a balance of power.
 That system envisions directors representing shareholders and guarding the company’s assets from waste.
 It also envisions shareholders holding companies and executives accountable.